-The AC has reviewed the IPTs for FY2021 and is of the view that the transactions were on normal commercial terms and not prejudicial to the interests of the Company and its minority shareholders.
-Mr Sun Bowen, through companies related to him, has extended interest-free RMB-denominated loans amounting to S\$14,321,000 and S\$8,006,000 respectively to the Group for working capital purposes.
+The AC has reviewed the IPTs for FY2022 and is of the view that the transactions were on normal commercial terms and not prejudicial to the interests of the Company and its minority shareholders.
+The controlling shareholder of the Company and Mr Sun Bowen, through companies related to him, have extended interest-free loans amounting to S\$490,000 and S\$12.110 million respectively to the Group for working capital purposes.
 The loans are unsecured and there are no specific repayment terms.
 The amount at risk of the interest-free loans is zero.
-Save as disclosed above, there were no IPTs with value of S\$100,000 and above for FY2021.
+Save as disclosed above, there were no IPTs with value of S\$100,000 and above for FY2022.